Bachelor of International Studies Internships

 How do I register and enrol?

-Step 3 contains the Internship Application form.
+Step 3 requires the completion of the Internship Application form.
 Please ensure you include the following requirements when completing your application.

 - Description of your proposed tasks (minimum 100 words):